All Episodes

 I'm not suggesting we become like them in defeating them.

-I gotta say that.
+I ought to say that.

-Open line Friday tomorrow, folks.
+Open Line Friday tomorrow, folks.

 Export Selection